peacey/split-vpn/ipsets/README.md

 	cp VPN_domains.conf.sample VPN_domains.conf
 	```
 3. Edit the `VPN_domains.conf` file with your desired settings.
 	* If you are using pihole on the UDM instead of the built-in dnsmasq server, then uncomment the pihole settings and comment out the dnsmasq settings.
 The pihole container must be running in host network mode.
 See [the instructions here](../pihole-host-mode/README.md).
+If it is not running in host network mode, then you can use the dnsmasq settings with `FORWARD_SERVERS` set to your pihole's IP.
+    * If you are using an external DNS server (pihole, adguard, or other), use the dnsmasq settings but also set `FORWARD_SERVERS` to your external DNS server's IP.
+This will configure dnsmasq to forward requets to your external DNS server.
+Note you can set multiple servers in `FORWARD_SERVERS` for redundancy if needed.
 4. Run `./add-dnsmasq-ipset.sh` and make sure there are no errors.
 	* At this point, you can test if the ipsets and dns server are set up correctly by following the instructions [below](#how-to-test-if-the-dns-server-is-setup-correctly).
 5. Modify your `vpn.conf` file for your VPN client.